yaserananbeh/cityExplorer2301-server/README.md

 Actual time needed to complete: 1:30

+Name of feature: 6.Refactor: Modularize the back-end codebase.

+Estimate of time needed to complete: 1hour

+Start time: 9:00

+Finish time: 9:30

+Actual time needed to complete: 30min

+Name of feature: 7.
+Refactor: Componentize the front-end codebase.

+Estimate of time needed to complete: 1hour

+Start time: 9:30

+Finish time: 10:00

+Actual time needed to complete: 30min

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->